 9/28/2017: Please see 3D mapping with Lidar Point Clouds, this are ArcGIS Pro Tools, example data and workshop exercises from the IMF workshop we developed for this year's Imagery and Mapping Forum before the ESRI UC.
 This covers Extracting Building Footprints from Classified Lidar for buildings, Extracting Building Footprints from Unclassified Lidar for Buildings, and the 3D Basemaps for taking the footprints to 3D and adding trees.
 This replaces the methodology with Geoff Taylor showed in Extracting Building Footprints from Classified LiDAR using some of my older techniques.
-I will add more to it with Arthur's Feature Extraction from LiDAR, DEMs and Imagery II blog in the future.

 12/5/2016: Added extensively to the Regularize Building Footprint tool suggestions.

 12/8/2016: Changed 1200 to 12000 in the Regularize Building Footprint tool suggestions.

 12/21/2016: Added Clean Extracted Buildings Using Regularize Building Footprint Tool

 12/22/2016: Corrected error in models for Clean Extracted Buildings Using Regularize Building Footprint Tool due to bug in Regularize Building Footprint tool (inputting empty featureclass).

 01/03/2017: Issue found with Clean Extracted Buildings Using Regularize Building Footprint Tool not working if there are no large buildings (over 25,000 sq. feet), looking into.